 - Fluorescent in situ hybridisation (FISH): looks for small mistakes such as deletions in the chromosomes

 - Females: 44 autosomes and 2 sex chromosomes (XX), written as 46, XX

 - Males: 44 autosomes and 2 sex chromosomes (XY), written as 46, XY

-Karyotyping is a test to examine chromosomes in a sample of cells, which can help identify genetic problems as the cause of a disorder or disease.
-This test can:
+Karyotyping is a test to examine chromosomes in a sample of cells.
+This test can help identify genetic problems as the cause of a disorder or disease.

 The test can be performed on almost any tissue, including:

 The sample is placed into a special dish or tube and allowed to grow in the laboratory.
 Cells are later taken from the new sample and stained.
 The laboratory specialist uses a microscope to examine the size, shape, and number of chromosomes in the cell sample.
-The stained sample is photographed to shows the arrangement of the chromosomes.
-This is called a karotype.
+The stained sample is photographed to show the arrangement of the chromosomes.
+This is called a karyotype.

 Certain problems can be identified through the number or arrangement of the chromosomes.
 Chromosomes contain thousands of genes that are stored in DNA, the basic genetic material.